 In this article we'll explain how MTA-STS works and why it is needed.

-TLS Reporting (TLS-RPT) is a reporting standard that allows you to monitor the secure transport of email to a domain.
+SMTP TLS Reporting (TLSRPT) is a reporting standard that allows you to monitor the secure transport of email to a domain.

-In this article we'll explain how TLS reporting works and how it is used.
+In this article we'll explain how SMTP TLS reporting works and how it is used.

-An email contains multiple addresses for both the sender and the intended receiver.
-Many different names are used for these addresses, which often leads to confusion.
+An email contains multiple addresses and with the many names are used for these addresses it often leads to confusion.

 If you are an email server administrator or a developer of software that needs to send email you can use this guide to learn how to create DKIM keys using the popular open source OpenSSL suite.